-While there’s a lot to love about hiking in the snow, there are some unique challenges that require more gear and forethought than summer hiking.
+While there’s a lot to love about hiking in the snow, some unique challenges require more gear and forethought than summer hiking.
 Everything from trip planning to extra layers and footwear to identifying winter hazards.
 There’s a lot to consider before heading out on your first winter hike.

-In the article, we will walk you through everything you need to know to have a fun and safe winter hiking experience.
+In this article, we will walk you through everything you need to know to have a fun and safe winter hiking experience.

 Winter Hiking Quick Tips

 - Everything takes longer than you’d expect, so don’t try to bite off too many miles.

 - Always check the weather forecast & trail conditions and plan accordingly (which might mean canceling).